learn-the-web/topics/javascript-effects/index.md

 #### Waypoints and parallax

-If we want to use Waypoints and [CSS Parallax](https://github.com/algonquindesign/html-css/tree/gh-pages/animations-effects#parallax) together, there’s just a few minor changes we have to make.
+If we want to use Waypoints and [**☛ CSS Parallax**](/topics/css-animations-effects/#parallax) together, there’s just a few minor changes we have to make.

 First, the `body` can’t be the scrollable element, for better browser support.
 We need to wrap the whole website in a `div`: